 Select Tools> Reference Floors> Change Floor/Reference from the menu.

 In the Change Floor/Reference dialog:

-In the right margin, click to select the desired Reference Floor.
+In the right selection window, click to select the desired Reference Floor.
 Objects on this floor will display as uneditable red lines on the Current Floor when the Reference Display is toggled on.